anchitab/earlybird20-splashtags/README.md

-# earlybird20-splashtags
+# #EarlyBird20 Splashtags
-This is the project my team and I built during Twitter's #EarlyBird20
+This is the winning project my team and I built during Twitter's #EarlyBird20!

 ## Requirements:
   - Node